SilvioIvanio/smart-ticketing-system/TASK.md

 ## **Overview & Learning Objectives**

-This assignment asks you to design and implement a distributed **smart public-transport ticketing system (buses & trains).** The goal is to practise real-world distributed systems skills: microservices architecture, event-driven communication using Kafka, persistent storage (MongoDB), containerisation, and orchestration (Docker Compose or Kubernetes).
+This assignment asks you to design and implement a distributed **smart public-transport ticketing system (buses & trains).** The goal is to practise real-world distributed systems skills: microservices architecture, event-driven communication using Kafka, persistent storage (MongoDB), containerisation, and orchestration (Docker Compose).

 By the end of the assignment, students should be able to: